-A personal injury lawyer from our firm can help you build your case for compensation.
-We will take all your economic and non-economic damages into consideration, including emotional distress.
+A Boca Raton personal injury lawyer from our firm can help you build your case for compensation.
+We will consider all your economic and non-economic damages, including emotional distress.
 Your attorney can gather the evidence necessary to prove you deserve compensation for emotional distress.

-You Can Sue for Emotional Distress in Florida
+You Can Sue for Emotional Distress in Florida–Under Certain Conditions

 Proving you suffer from emotional distress is challenging.
-Unlike physical injuries that your physician can see and document, emotional damage is not visible.
+Unlike physical injuries your physician can see and document, emotional damage is invisible.
 Your close friends and family may observe emotional changes, but it’s hard to present emotional distress as the sole damage you have suffered in your case.

 If you have physical injuries as a result of the traumatic event you went through, suing for emotional distress damages might be easier.
 Emotional trauma is recognized as a common result of physical trauma, whether it’s due to a car accident, medical malpractice, or another incident.